CLI Reference

 Bridge Model

-The bridge host is the control plane behind top-level verbs like describe and tap, plus inspect, debug, open, list, use, claim, and close.
+The bridge host is the control plane behind top-level verbs like describe and do tap, plus inspect, debug, open, list, use, claim, and close.

 - default bridge port: